 - If the courses are part of a Bachelor’s program or Independent Studies

-An unofficial transcript of studies taken at another institution is acceptable pending receipt of an official transcript (if required).
+An unofficial transcript of studies taken at another institution is acceptable pending receipt of an official transcript.
 Submit unofficial copies of transcripts concurrently with your readmission application on Minerva to avoid a delay in the review of your application.
 Using your McGill email account or the current email address you provided (if your McGill email account is inactive) send the PDF attachment of your unofficial transcripts to advisor.arts [at] mcgill.ca with the subject line: READMISSION DOCUMENT – UNOFFICIAL TRANSCRIPT - YOUR NAME AND McGILL ID NUMBER.

 Arts OASIS reserves the right to refuse to award McGill transfer credit for any studies completed at another university if these studies were not pre-approved.